lynnadie-png/personal-website/README.md

 # personal-website
-Personal website developed for UTS Web Systems.
+Personal website developed using HTML and CSS for UTS Web Systems.